 Some Rolex bracelet clasps feature built-in extension systems that allow for tool-free adjustment of the bracelet.
 Other clasps feature micro-adjustment settings that allow you to set the circumference of the bracelet to be in between sizes.
 However, should you need additional adjustment beyond what is possible through the clasp, you can also easily add or remove bracelet links to achieve a custom-tailored fit.

-First Check If Your Rolex Watch has a Built-In Extension System
+Does Your Rolex Have a Built-In Extension System?

 Some Rolex watches come equipped with clasps that can be adjusted.
 For instance, the modern Rolex Submariner, Deepsea, and Sea-Dweller watches are outfitted with the Glidelock adjustment system.
 If you look underneath the Glidelock clasp, you’ll see that you can extend or contract the bracelet in 2mm increments (up to a total of about 20mm) – without the use of any tool.
 You just need to pop the adjustable side of the bracelet from the clasp and glide it back and forth along the inside of the clasp until you find the size you need, then click the bracelet back into place.
 Submariner watches with the Glidelock system extend up to 20mm while the Stainless steel Sea-Dweller and Deepsea can extend an additional 26mm beyond that due to their Fliplock extension system.